Vessel Delivery & Handover Services

 • Class status and survey item follow-up

-• Coordination with class surveyor where required
+• Class surveyor attendance follow-up where required

-• Statutory certificate review support
+• Statutory certificate review

-• Flag change or flag continuation coordination support
+• Flag change or flag continuation follow-up

-6. Bunkers, Stores and Spare Parts Support
+6. Bunkers, Stores and Spare Parts

-• Bunker and lube oil coordination support
+• Bunker and lube oil follow-up

-• Deck and engine stores arrangement
+• Deck and engine stores

-• Provisions and bonded stores coordination where available
+• Provisions and bonded stores where available

 • Critical spare parts sourcing and delivery